Inverse design for Casimir-Lifshitz force near heterogeneous gapped metal surface: Results

-The "inverse design" used in the current work means that we study functions $d(f)$ rather than $f(d)$.
-The fitting function for $d$ as a function of $x=f/[2 \pi R]$ can thus be written as $d = x^{a\ log(x)} \ x^b \ e^c$ where $a, b$ and $c$ are unitless fitted parameters given in the Supplementary Materials\,\cite{SM2024}.
+Our Fig.\,(\ref{Deltadist}\,a) is one main result, and we obtain very similar results when the SiO$_2$ sphere is replaced with a gold sphere.
+The results for gold shown in Fig.\,(\ref{Deltadist}\,b) demonstrate the generality of our inverse design approach as a gold-air-gapped metal system can be calibrated for potential electrostatic contributions.
+The measured force is highly sensitive to both surface roughness and optical properties at separations less than 100\,nm\,\cite{BroerPalasantzasPhysRevB.85.155410_2012}.
+The ``inverse design'' used in the current work means that we study functions $d(f)$ rather than $f(d)$.
+The fitting function for $d$ as a function of $x=f/[2 \pi R]$ can thus be written as $d = x^{a\ log(x)} \ x^b \ e^c$ where $a, b$ and $c$ are unitless fitted parameters given in Appendix.\,(\ref{appena}).
 These fitted functions are used in Fig.\,(\ref{Deltadist}\,a-b) to evaluate the value of distance variance, $\Delta\,d$ as a function of $d_s$, for different material combinations.
 This allows us to explore some surprisingly large corrections for the predicted surface separations.
 Notably, when comparing metallic patches with different stoichiometry, the corrections are around 1-4\%.
 However, even larger effects occur when we compare a stoichiometric metallic patch with a patch with an off-stoichiometric insulating state.
 We predict corrections up to 10-20\%.
 These effects are large enough to impact Casimir force measurements.